hanegraaff/stock-advisor-infrastructure/README.md

 1) ECR repository for the Recommendation Service Image
 2) ECR repository for the Portfolio Manager
-2) ECS Task and Schduled Task definitions
+3) ECS Task and Scheduled Task definitions
-3) ECS Execution IAM role.
+4) ECS Execution IAM role.
 The role is maintained here since each new task definition will inject an additional policy into it.
+5) Application parameters stored in Parameter Store

 ## app-infra-develop stack
 <img src="doc/app-infra-develop-stack.png" width="750">

 Contains the application CICD's resources, namely the CodeBuild project used to build the two services listed above

-# Deploying the System
+# Provisioning the infrastructure

 ## Prerequisites
 1) Latest AWS CDK
 2) Latest Python 3.x
 3) An AWS account where resources can be deployed
-4) AWS Credentials stored in a way compatible with Boto
+4) AWS Credentials configured in a way that can be read by the Boto (Python SDK) library.

 ## Create a virtual environment
 ```
 $ python3 -m venv .env
 ```

 After the init process completes and the virtualenv is created, you can use the following step to activate your virtualenv.

 ```
 $ source .env/bin/activate